 Carla’s Babies is an online Portuguese course offered by Carla Sabala, of Portuguese With Carla, and her husband, Marlon.
 Each lesson begins with a scene, and then there are quizzes, listening exercises, pronunciation training exercises, and explanations of the vocabulary and phrases.

-The content is entertaining and enjoyable, but it also goes into a lot of depth at the same time.
+The content is entertaining, but it also goes into a lot of depth at the same time.
 It mixes colloquial expressions into each of the stories, and tries to avoid focusing too much on grammar.

 Who’s it for?

 It’s difficult to work out who this course is aimed at, but it’s probably somewhere between “not an absolute beginner” and “lower intermediate”.